MAEZ resource

 How MAEZ delivers Chain of Responsibility training

-Competency-based, role-targeted courses delivered through an online portal
+Competency-based, role-targeted courses delivered online

 MAEZ has produced Chain of Responsibility compliance training designed to work with any schedule, at a cost that makes sense for lean transport businesses.

 The training is delivered through an online portal where each learner receives content targeted to their role.
-It is not a series of mundane PowerPoint slides.
-The goal is to change company culture, not just tick a compliance box.
+It is not a series of mundane PowerPoint slides—the goal is to change company culture, not just tick a compliance box.

 Key features of the MAEZ training approach: